Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 else:
     clothing = "pants"
 ```
-**Explanation:** The ternary operator evaluates the condition and returns the first value if `True`, otherwise the second value.
+ The ternary operator evaluates the condition and returns the first value if `True`, otherwise the second value.
 It's a shorthand for simple if-else assignments.

 ### Ternary with Function Calls